-In facilities where this product is used, all employees MUST complete mandatory annual training as outlined in the Applicator's Manual - MANDATORY ANNUAL TRAINING.
+In facilities that use this product, all employees MUST complete mandatory annual training as outlined in the Applicator's Manual - MANDATORY ANNUAL TRAINING.
 Training includes information on the hazards of this product, the use of safety equipment (i.e., respiratory protection and personal monitors), and the exposure limit of 0.1 ppm.
-It is the responsibility of the certified/licensed applicator to inform the person in charge of the facility or agricultural establishment, where the fumigation will take place, of the requirement for the mandatory training.
+It is the responsibility of the certified/licensed applicator to inform person in charge of the facility or agricultural establishment, where the fumigation will take place, of the requirement for the mandatory training.